-CSU Florence Center: Course Offerings
+CSU Florence Center: Course Offerings (Following the ILP Session)

 A complete course listing with course descriptions and unit values (noted in parenthesis) is provided below.
 Courses are subject to availability.
+If a minimum course enrollment of four (4) students is not reached by the beginning of the term, CSU IP has the right to cancel the course for that term.